 Key takeaways

-A small number of men have reported ED and other sexual side effects while using minoxidil, but these cases are extremely rare.
+A small number of men have reported erectile dysfunction (ED) and other sexual side effects while using minoxidil, but these cases are extremely rare.

-Minoxidil is less likely to cause sexual side effects than other hair loss medications like finasteride and dutasteride, which have a stronger link to ED.
+Minoxidil is less likely to cause sexual side effects than other hair loss medications such as finasteride and dutasteride, which have a stronger link to ED.

 Minoxidil (Rogaine) is one of the most popular medications for treating hair loss, available in topical or pill form.
-If you’re thinking about trying hair loss medication, you might be wondering whether minoxidil could cause erectile dysfunction (ED) since some other hair loss medications can cause ED.
+If you’re considering a hair loss medication, you might be wondering whether minoxidil could cause erectile dysfunction (ED) — some other hair loss medications can.

 Can minoxidil cause erectile dysfunction?

 It is very rare for minoxidil to cause erectile dysfunction.
-ED doesn’t show up on the usual list of minoxidil side effects, and no studies have found a direct link between the two.
-Still, there are some men who have reported ED while using minoxidil.
+ED doesn’t appear on the standard list of minoxidil side effects, and no studies have found a direct link between the two.
+Still, some men have reported ED while using minoxidil.

-From 2004 to 2014, the FDA received 92 safety reports from men using topical minoxidil.
+From 2004 to 2014, the US Food and Drug Administration (FDA) received 92 safety reports from men using topical minoxidil.
 Only four of those reports mentioned erection problems.

-Because filing these reports is voluntary and we don’t know how many people actually use each drug, the numbers don’t tell us exactly how common this side effect really is; they do show that very few people who filed reports linked minoxidil to ED.
+Because filing these reports is voluntary and the total number of minoxidil users is unknown, these numbers don’t tell us exactly how common this side effect really is — but they do show that very few people who filed reports linked minoxidil to ED.

-Some research shows that minoxidil may actually help with ED.
-But more studies are needed to confirm this.
+Some research suggests that minoxidil may actually help with ED, though more studies are needed to confirm this.

 Can minoxidil cause other sexual side effects?

-Potential (though, again, rare) sexual side effects of minoxidil may include:
+Potential —though rare — sexual side effects of minoxidil may include:

 Erectile dysfunction